Archanachougala/CITY-SYNC-A-COMPREHENSIVE-APPROACH-TO-URBON-LIVING.github.io/README.md

 ## 🛠 Projects

-### *City sunc: A comprehensive approach to urban living*
+### *City sync: A comprehensive approach to urban living*

 *OVERVIEW:*
-- *Health Care Service*: Provide timely treatments, optimize medical resources, and use IoT for health monitoring with user-friendly portals.
+- *Health Care Service*: Provide timely treatments, optimize medical resources, and use analyrical approach for health monitoring with user-friendly portals.
 - *Tourism Management*: Promote destinations, optimize travel resources, and ensure sustainable tourism with eco-friendly practices.
 - *Waste Management*: Implement smart waste collection, promote recycling, and use apps for waste tracking and reporting.
 - *Transportation Management*: Develop eco-friendly transport systems, optimize resources, and offer digital platforms for schedules and ticketing.